godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 	- Getting hit lowers Threat.
 - Runehearts
 	- Source of a Breaker's enhanced abilities.
-	- Allows them to use the powers (Perks) in
+	- Allows them to use the powers (Perks) imbued in Breaker Armor, Weapons and Charms.
+	- Allows Breakers to enhance their very souls via Emergence mana collected from fallen Behemoths.
 # Write-Outs

 - Equipment